Cyclokitty/100DaysOfCode2/log.md

 Received an email from Heroku that my FCC backend projects need updating.
 That reminded me that I wanted to transfer them to glitch.com because I want to save the big backend projects for Heroku.

 So, migrated files and updated files and adjusted stuff.

+Worked on React.
+Doing the overdone Todo project.
+At least the patterns are making sense.